grahamhaug/Hetarynes_Pipeline/README.md

 6. Extract user-defined quantitative/qualitative molecular descriptors to .csv
 7. Peform univariate analysis of extracted descriptors against DFT energies
 8. Visualize and analyze the resulting data

+The code herein has been used to curate the Heteroaromatic Aryne Library (HAL)-8000.
+This dataset includes DFT-level structures
+(M06-2X(D3) / def2-SVP) for 7,143 heterocyclic arenes, 8,116 derived heterocyclic arynes, 8116 DFT-calculated dehydration energies
+(the energy required to access an aryne, Arene ==> Aryne + H2), and extracted molecular descriptors.
+DFT-optimized structures are retained as both .xyz and .sdf formats while the tabulated data are retained as .csv files.

+Our intention is to release highly generalizable and well-documented code to the broader chemical community.
+Accordingly, the Jupyter
+Notebooks in this project are intended to serve as on-the-job training tools for new student orientation/training or for individuals looking to expand their own skillsets.
+Any helpful suggestions or improvements are welcome, ideally following the guidelines, below.

 ### Workflow/Coding Motivation and Philosophy:
 1. Notebooks should be easy to use regardless of technical background/proficiency.